 Those puzzles are few and far between, easily being counted on one hand with fingers to spare.
 Most of the 'interactive' parts of this interactive movie boils down to multiple choice.
 It's not always clear what's the right way to go either.
 This means getting through the game successfully is nothing more than trial and error.
 At least Q will show up after each mistake to offer a quip or two.

-Borg also has the additional support for the DOS platform.
+Borg also has added support for the DOS platform.
 A step backwards, maybe but it opened up the game to a wider market back then.
 It does make it easier to run through DOSBox but the compression used to support full-screen video leaves some ugly black lines across the screen.
 In order for the developers to fit over 90 minutes of footage on three CDs (and to have it play at a decent framerate), every other line on the image is black.
-I've manages to soften it a little using DOSBox Daum for this release but it's not as crisp as I would've liked.
+I've managed to soften it a little using DOSBox Daum for this release but it's not as crisp as I would've liked.
 Thankfully it doesn't hinder gameplay in the slightest.
+(Note: Version 2 runs on an emulated Windows 95)

 At the end of the day, I rate this much the same way as I do Star Trek: Klingon.
 It's a good short film that's well directed and acted but it's not much of a game.
 As someone who can forgive a hell of a lot when presented with a good story, I really enjoyed it.

 To download the game, follow the link below.
-This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 to run the DOS game with additional benefits.
+This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 running Windows '95.
 Tested on Windows 10.

 Star Trek: Borg is © Simon & Schuster Interactive